| Total credits | Estimated resident cost | Estimated Washington border cost | Estimated non-resident cost |

 Students in this program generally take 6–7 credits per term and should expect to spend at least 12–14 hours per week outside of classroom time on homework and related activities.

-As the program progresses, students engage in experiential learning through internships, which take additional time to complete.
-Generally, internships require 30 hours per week.
+As the program progresses, students engage in experiential learning through practicums which take additional time to complete.
+Generally, practicum requires approximately 10 hours per week over the course of the term in a special education setting.

 Program of Study